lunchbag/hugo-blog/content/posts/feb-weekly-1.md

 The reason?
 I had this constant long list of things I knew I _needed_ to do but quite frankly, I had absolutely no interest in doing.
 Rewriting my landing page?
 I had just sunk 10 hours redesigning it a few weeks ago and I didn't feel like spending any more time on a static site.
 I also get writer's block trying to think of how to stretch "we help you manage your personal finances!" into 10 pages of unique content that will rank on Google.

 I go back and forth a lot on hiring.
-I feel like I've really embodied this whole "solopreneur" thing and made it a big part of my identity in the Indie Hackers space.
+I feel that I've really embodied this whole "solopreneur" thing and made it a big part of my identity in the Indie Hackers space.
 This has made me resistant to adding more to the team.
 A part of me feels that I've come this far on my own, why shouldn't I keep going?
 I don't have a pressing need for help.
-Reasonably, I could go away for a week or two and everything would still be running smoothly (aside from support tickets piling up).
+Reasonably, I could go away for a week or two and new users would still come through the door and everything would still be running smoothly (aside from support tickets piling up).
+The other part of me thinks about how much quicker I could go or how much time I could free up if I had someone helping out.

-I used to feel selfish for wanting to work on Lunch Money on my own.
-Like I've built something really neat and for some reason, I am selfish or I feel guilty for not sharing the joy of running this business with anyone who comes my way and asks to be a part of it.
-A couple of months ago, I actually spent time and energy convincing investors who reach out that continuing bootstrapped and solo is the best route for me and that I didn't care to hyper-grow to a million users.
-I've since smartened up and now I just ignore them.
-Afterall, Lunch Money is my baby!

-I also spend a lot of time thinking about what I would do if I had 20 to 40 extra hours per week.
-A recurring idea is that I'd love to help and encourage the next set of solopreneurs via some sort of mentorship.
+I also spend a lot of time fantasizing about what I would do if I had 10 to 20 extra hours per week.
+A recurring idea is that I'd love to encourage the next set of solopreneurs via some sort of mentorship.

 Then I got to thinking– what's the most effective way to help someone?
 Words and advice can only go so far.
 Real-world experience is what's valuable.
 Perhaps the work I find boring and tedious is exactly what someone wants to add to their resume.